simonw/llm-replicate/README.md

 ```
 Enter key: <paste key here>
 ```

-To fetch and save details of the default set of Replicate models, run this:
+To fetch and save details of [the default collection](https://replicate.com/collections/language-models) of language models hosted on Replicate, run this:
 ```bash
 llm replicate fetch-models
 ```